 It is important to note that the zinc-chlorine bond in ZnCl2 possesses some covalent characteristics, which accounts for its low melting point and its solubility in ethereal solvents.

 The reaction between metallic zinc and hydrogen chloride gas yields the anhydrous form of zinc chloride.
 The chemical equation for this reaction is given by:

 Zn + 2HCl → ZnCl2 + H2

 In order to obtain a hydrated form of the compound, hydrochloric acid can be used to treat zinc instead of hydrogen chloride.
-Hydrochloric acid also reacts with zinc sulfide to form zinc chloride and hydrogen sulfide.
+Hydrochloric acid also reacts with zinc sulphide to form zinc chloride and hydrogen sulphide.
 The chemical equation for this reaction is given by:

 ZnS + 2HCl → ZnCl2 + H2S